Answered By: Ralph Toyama

 "OneSearch" was a name that we used to use for the Primo search tool.
 Some UH libraries still use the OneSearch name.

-Primo is a system that finds information available from many of the library's online research databases.
-Primo also serves as the library's online catalog, which lets you find books, e-books, videos, and other materials in the library's collection.
-Searching Primo with the default "Library Catalog + Articles" setting will generate a list of different kinds of materials such as books and e-books; articles from magazines, newspapers, and journals; and DVDs and streaming video.
-Primo is a convenient alternative to searching the different databases one-by-one.
-Primo presents a combined list of materials from different databases, ranked in relevance order — in other words, the items that the ranking algorithm thinks are most likely to be useful to you are placed near the top of the results list.
+Primo is a system that finds information sources available from many of the library's online research databases.
+Primo also serves as the library's online catalog, which lets you find books, videos, and other materials in the library's collection.
+The results from a Primo search can include a mix of materials, such as books and e-books; articles from magazines, newspapers, and journals; and DVDs and streaming media.
+Results are initially sorted in relevance order, with the items most likely to be useful at the top of the list.
+You can change the order and filter the results.
+Primo links to articles, e-books, and videos in the databases where they are available.

 You can search Primo: